asrhou/NATMI/README.md

 ## Required Data and Formats

-To explore cell-cell to cell communication NATMI uses (1) user-supplied gene/protein abundance data, (2) ligand-receptor interactions (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing mapping between each cell in the dataset and a cell-type label.
-By deaful NATMI uses official gene symbols from human and mouse, but it can also automatically convert HGNC IDs, MGI IDs, Entrez gene IDs, Ensembl gene IDs, and UniProt IDs using biomartXXX [short technical details here].
+To explore cell-to-cell communication NATMI uses (1) user-supplied gene/protein abundance data, (2) ligand-receptor interactions (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing mapping between each cell in the dataset and a cell-type label.
+By deaful NATMI uses official gene symbols from 21 species including human, mouse, rat, zebrafish etc. in [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+However, if gene identifiers provided in the user-supplied gene/protein abundance data are HGNC IDs, MGI IDs, Entrez gene IDs, Ensembl gene IDs, and UniProt IDs from human or mouse, NATMI first converts them to gene symbols using [HGNC](ftp://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files before extracting ligand-receptor-mediated edges.
+In all output files, ligands and receptors are represented by their symbols.

-[We need to say what happens for the converted IDs -> will the output be in original IDs or in gene symbols?]

 ### Supported Species

-Currently, NATMI can process expression data from human and mouse.
+Currently, NATMI can process expression data from 21 species including human, mouse, rat, zebrafish etc. However, if the gene identifiers are not gene symbols, only human and mouse gene identifiers can be converted to gene symbols.
 The species of input data is specified by the argument '--species' in ExtractEdges.py.

-[We might need to expand the above by a sentence or two.
-This is what I see in the methods:

-"The curated ligand-receptor database provided in this manuscript is based on interactions between human ligands and receptors.
-To run NATMI on other species we extracted the homologs of interacting pairs from NCBI HomoloGene Database [22].
-The homologous pairs for 20 commonly requested species such as mouse, rat, zebrafish (https://www.ncbi.nlm.nih.gov/homologene/statistics/) can be automatically inferred by NATMI based on the input gene expression data.
-Note there are reported ligand-receptor pairs that are species specific, thus when applying NATMI to other species, please always check the literature to verify if a reported edge is only seen in humans."
+**Note**: The ligand-receptor interactions provided in connectomeDB2020 are based on human ligands and receptors.
+To run NATMI on other species, the homologs of interacting pairs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) are extracted.
+Since there are reported ligand-receptor pairs that are species specific, please always check the literature to verify if a reported edge is only seen in humans.

-So what happens if one let's say trie that on a zebrafish data?]

 ### Expression Data

-User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: human and mouse official gene symbols (deafult) or HGNC IDs, MGI IDs, Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [required data and formats](#required-data-and-formats)).
+User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [required data and formats](#required-data-and-formats)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

 ### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied interactions)

 In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
 In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
 By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.

 Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType'), we briefly describe requirements and the format of this dataset.
-Similar to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.xlsx' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.xlsx' based on the folder name).
+Similar to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.csv' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.csv' based on the folder name).
 More, the data file should be in a binary matrix form with row names denoting ligands and column names receptors (all represented by the appropriate human gene symbol).
 For an interacting ligand-receptor pair, the corresponding matrix element is 1, otherwise, it is 0.
 Following table provides a toy example of the correct interaction matrix.

-'pairsM.xlsx' --> I wonder if we can think how to make it readible in other formats too.
-Seems like a punishment to ask for excel :)

-    No, ExtractEdges.py will only search for 'pairsM.xlsx' only.

 connectomeDB2020 --> it starts feeling like the name is real close to ConnectomeDB (we knew that...)